Skip to content

 Purpose emerges from the gap between Current and Desired.
 Not from a single cycle — from the twentieth.
 The fiftieth.
 The hundredth.
 Each honest assessment refines the signal.
 First cycle: rough direction.
 Fifth cycle: clearer priorities.
 Twentieth cycle: something that deserves to be called purpose, because it has been tested against reality twenty times and survived.

 We are not prescribing a single method.
-We are describing a structure that the evidence and our observations support.
+We are describing a structure that the evidence supports — and that you can start tomorrow.

 Daily (5-10 minutes): One Genius cycle.
 Where am I today?
 Where do I want to be tomorrow?
 What one action closes the gap?
 What happened yesterday?